DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-6/compression-lab.md

 ### Step 4: Comparison and Analysis

 - Repeat the drum compression process with a different compressor.
-- A/B compare the results with the initial compression to determine which compressor or settings you prefer.
+- A/B the results with the initial compression to determine which compressor or settings you prefer.

 <!-- ## Class Lab